 "Teaching is a true passion of mine -- it is exhausting, thrilling, trying, rewarding, and hilarious all rolled into one."

 Teaching Beliefs: With that being said, I am thrilled to have the opportunity to make learning a positive experience for students.
-Too often, students don’t know how to voice their opinion on things which causes 'behavior problems.'
+Too often, students don’t know how to voice their opinion in appropriate ways which causes 'behavior problems.'
 I strive to give students the opportunity to talk things out with me so that we can understand other's point of view, learn how our actions may make others interpret things differently than we mean and grow from these moments to continually become a better person.
 Also, I am excited to work with teachers and help them create positive, lasting relationships with students.